 When individuals experience hubristic pride, they evaluate themselves as better in some way than others, and experience a subjective sense of dominance, superiority, and power.
-Not surprisingly, hubristic pride is positively associated with narcissism-a personality profile that often characterizes individuals who seek power at the expense of others-and has been hypothesized to be the emotion that most strongly drives this personality process (Tracy et al., 2009).
-Narcissism and hubristic pride are both characterized by a lack of empathy toward others, including less fortunate others, which can even result in prejudice against those who are different (Ashton-James & Tracy, 2012; Watson, Grisham, Trotter, & Biderman, 1984).
-This extreme selffocus, arrogance, and willingness to ignore others' needs, associated with hubristic pride, may equip its experiencers with the mental preparedness to aggress against and even hurt others in their quest for power.
-It may be for this reason that researchers have found positive correlations between dispositional hubristic pride and hostility, aggression, and a tendency toward interpersonal conflict (Tracy et al., 2009).
+Not surprisingly, hubristic pride is positively associated with narcissism-a personality profile that often characterizes individuals who seek power at the expense of others-and has been hypothesized to be the emotion that most strongly drives this personality process (Tracy et al. 2009).
+Narcissism and hubristic pride are both characterized by a lack of empathy toward others, including less fortunate others, which can even result in prejudice against those who are different (Ashton-James and Tracy 2012; Watson et al. 1984).
+This extreme self-focus, arrogance, and willingness to ignore others' needs, associated with hubristic pride, may equip its experiencers with the mental preparedness to aggress against and even hurt others in their quest for power.
+It may be for this reason that researchers have found positive correlations between dispositional hubristic pride and hostility, aggression, and a tendency toward interpersonal conflict (Tracy et al. 2009).
 These behaviors, in turn, are precisely what allow dominant individuals to retain their power.

 In contrast, in order to retain subordinates' respect, prestigious individuals must avoid succumbing to feelings of power and superiority.
-Competition for prestige would likely favor individuals who demonstrate knowledge and a willingness to share it but do not arrogate their authority or lash out at subordinates; aggressive interpersonal behaviors would in some sense "raise the price" subordinates must pay to attain the valued knowledge (Cheng et al., 2013).
-Authentic pride thus may have evolved to facilitate the attainment of prestige by promoting a focus on one's effort and accomplishments (i.e., making internal, unstable, controllable attributions for success; Tracy & Prehn, 2011; Tracy & Robins, 2007a), fostering a sense of humility (Cheng, Weidman, & Tracy, in preparation), and inhibiting aggression and hostility.
-Studies demonstrating associations between authentic pride and pro-social behavior, empathy, agreeableness, conscientiousness, and moral action (Ashton-James & Tracy, 2012; Hart & Matsuba, 2007; Tracy et al., 2009; Tracy & Robins, 2007a; Verbeke et al., 2004) are consistent with this account.
-Furthermore, recent findings suggest that authentic pride might promote achievement and consequent status shifts through a more informational means; several samples of participants were found to respond to low feelings of authentic pride, experienced in response to failure, by changing their achievement-oriented behaviors (i.e., working harder), and these behavioral changes had the effect of improving downstream performance outcomes (Weidman, Tracy, & Elliot, under review).
+Competition for prestige would likely favor individuals who demonstrate knowledge and a willingness to share it but do not arrogate their authority or lash out at subordinates; aggressive interpersonal behaviors would in some sense "raise the price" subordinates must pay to attain the valued knowledge (Cheng et al. 2013).
+Authentic pride thus may have evolved to facilitate the attainment of prestige by promoting a focus on one's effort and accomplishments (i.e., making internal, unstable, controllable attributions for success; Tracy and Prehn 2012; Tracy and Robins 2007a), fostering a sense of humility (Cheng et al. 2014), and inhibiting aggression and hostility.
+Studies demonstrating associations between authentic pride and prosocial behavior, empathy, agreeableness, conscientiousness, and moral action (Ashton-James and Tracy 2012; Hart and Matsuba 2007; Tracy et al. 2009; Tracy and Robins 2007a; Verbeke et al. 2004) are consistent with this account.
+Furthermore, recent findings suggest that authentic pride might promote achievement and consequent status shifts through a more informational means; several samples of participants were found to respond to low feelings of authentic pride, experienced in response to failure, by changing their achievement-oriented behaviors (i.e., working harder), and these behavioral changes had the effect of improving downstream performance outcomes (Weidman et al. 2014).

 Other findings provide more direct support for this account of authentic and hubristic pride as having evolved to promote distinct status-attainment strategies.
 First, individuals high in trait levels of authentic pride tend to describe themselves as prestigious, whereas those high in trait hubristic pride are more likely to describe themselves as dominant.
 Second, this pattern was replicated in a study examining hierarchical relationships among individuals on varsity-level athletic teams.
-Individuals who rated themselves as high in trait authentic pride were viewed by their teammates as prestigious but not dominant, whereas those who rated themselves high in trait hubristic pride were viewed as dominant but not prestigious (Cheng et al., 2010).
+Individuals who rated themselves as high in trait authentic pride were viewed by their teammates as prestigious but not dominant, whereas those who rated themselves high in trait hubristic pride were viewed as dominant but not prestigious (Cheng et al. 2010).
 That these findings emerged in peer-ratings from teammates points to their ecological validity; varsity teams are real-world groups where status hierarchies play a major role in shaping intragroup behaviors and emotions.